Kodam III/Siliwangi: History

 From May 1946, the division was commanded by then-colonel Abdul Haris Nasution and his adjutant was Umar Wirahadikusumah, and slightly later Amirmachmud was the Division Commander's Chief of Staff.
 Kemal Idris was also among the division's officers.
 All of these would play a significant role in Indonesia's military and political life during the coming decades.

 Under the terms of the cease-fire agreement of January 1948 known as the Renville Agreement, the Siliwangi Division was obliged to evacuate West Java and hand it over to the Dutch, and to move over to Central Java.
 During this lull in fighting the colonial troops, the division was involved in the bloody crackdown against the People's Democratic Front (FDR) in the Madiun Affair, in the course of which thousands were killed.

 In December 1948, the Dutch army launched the surprise attack known as Operation Kraai, swiftly capturing the Indonesian provisional capital at Yogyakarta and most of Indonesian territory.
-The Siliwangi Division at that time conducted a fighting retreat back to its original position in West Java, where its men had their social milieu and were familiar with the terrain, which was therefore the best suited for this unit to conduct guerrilla warfare in.
+The Siliwangi Division at that time conducted a fighting retreat back to its original position in West Java, where its men were familiar with the terrain, which was therefore the best suited for this unit to conduct guerrilla warfare in.
 On arrival in West Java, the division fought both the Dutch and the Militia groups DI/TII.

 In 1953 Nasution wrote a book called The Fundamentals of Guerrilla Warfare, based on his own experience of fighting and organising guerrilla warfare, which would become one of the most studied books on guerrilla warfare along with Mao's works on the same subject matter.

 Poncke Princen, a former Dutch colonial soldier who went over to the Indonesian rebels, took part in that "Long March" and was appointed a staff officer in the division.